AnabeatrizMacedo241/ClusteringNBAPlayers/README.md

 The `"Defensive Big Men"` group is composed of players that are able to protect the rim and pressure their opponents.
 They also have interesting points and rebounds per game.
 This cluster has more Centers than any other position.

-The `"Key Pieces"` is a cluster filled with shooters and some players who can call plays.
+The `"Key Player"` is a cluster filled with shooters and some players who can call plays.
 They are great at finding their teammates while also being able to find good shots for themselves.
 This cluster has many shooting and point guards.

 The `"Rising Stars"` are the players who are on the way to becoming good threats in the NBA.
 Usually, their primary role is to support the stars of the team, but when needed they are able to take the lead and get some good stats that make them start every game.